-D.J.
-Peterson is a top minor league prospect within the Seattle Mariners organization.
+First baseman D.J.
+Peterson is a top prospect within the Seattle Mariners organization.
 He was drafted 12th overall by the Mariners in the first round of the 2013 Major League Baseball Draft out of the University of New Mexico.
-Entering 2015, Peterson was rated as the #3 prospect in the Mariners organization and the #50 overall prospect in baseball by MLB.com.
-Peterson plays third and first base.
+Peterson was added to the Mariners’ 40-man roster prior to the 2017 season.

-Peterson held a .297 batting average with 31 homeruns, 31 doubles and 111 RBI between AA and High-A in 2014 while participating in the 2014 Futures Game.
-This was followed by the 2015 season where Peterson split time between AA and AAA.
-Although limited by injuries, he still recorded 29 extra base hits in 97 games.
+Peterson hit .297 with 31 home runs and 111 RBI between AA and High-A in 2014 while participating in the 2014 Futures Game.
+Last season, Peterson hit 19 home runs and had 40 extra base hits in AA and AAA.